Magnetic phase transition in coherently coupled Bose gases in optical lattices: Para-/Ferro-Magnetic Phase Transition

 While $S_z$ is the global order parameter, we characterize the NP and FM phases, and in particular the NP-FM transition, also by determining the behavior of the correlation functions around the phase transition point.
-We study the longitudinal and the transverse spin-spin correlation functions $C_s(i)=\langle \hat{S}^s_j\hat{S}^s_{j+i}\rangle$ with $s=x,z$.
+We study the longitudinal and the transverse spin-spin correlation functions $C_s(i)=\langle \hat{S}^s_j\hat{S}^s_{j+i}\rangle$ with $s=z,x$ respectively.
 In order to drop boundary effects we exclude the more external sites and evaluate the correlation functions only in the central region of the system (in particular we take $j=15$).

-To have an idea of how the large distance behavior of the correlation functions change along the transition, we plot in the top panel of Fig.~\ref{fig:core} the correlation functions for a separation $i=50$ as a function of $J/U$.
+To have an idea of how the large distance behavior of the correlation functions changes along the transition, we plot in the top panel of Fig.~\ref{fig:core} the correlation functions for a separation $i=50$ as a function of $J/U$.
 The paramagnetic phase is dominated by transverse spin correlations since in this regime $J_{\Omega}$ is the most important term, while in the ferromagnetic phase the longitudinal correlations become dominant.
 Notice that the magnetic transition (see Fig.~\ref{FigLobes}) seems to be well described by the crossing point between the long-range values of $C_x$ and $C_z$.

 The longitudinal correlation function across the NP-FM transition is shown in the lower panels of Fig.~\ref{fig:core} in the superfluid ($U_{ab}/U=1.8$, left panel) and in the MI phase ($U_{ab}/U=6$, right panel).
-The behavior of $C_z$ changes from an exponential decay in the paramagnetic phase to long-range order in the FM phase.
-The transition point is in good agreement with the one obtained with $S_z$ (Fig.~\ref{FigLobes}).
+The behavior of $C_z$ changes from an exponential decay in the paramagnetic phase to long-range order in the FM phase showing a clear second order phase transition.
+The critical point is in good agreement with the one obtained with $S_z$ (Fig.~\ref{FigLobes}).
 Notice that in the SF phase the system polarizes more ``slowly'' than in the insulating case due to strong fluctuations, which explains the larger region of intermediate decays.